Lowering the backrests in the rear seat

 - When loading long objects, they must always be strapped in securely to avoid injury and damage during sudden braking.

-- Always switch off the engine and apply the parking brake when loading and unloading the car.
+- Always switch off the car and apply the parking brake when loading and unloading the car.

 - For cars with automatic gearbox, set the gear selector in P to prevent it from being moved by mistake.